cypienta/docs/docs/source/getting_started/prerequisites.rst

 Instance types
 ~~~~~~~~~~~~~~

 Verify your instance type quotas by going to the AWS console.
 Search for ``Service Quotas``, and select SageMaker from the AWS Services list.
 Search for ``transform job usage``.
 You will require a GPU instance type for ``ATTACK Technique Detector`` and ``Temporal Clustering``, so look at the supported and recommended instance types for the product before subscribing and request for an increase of quota if found to be less than 1.
+The recommended GPU instance types are p2 and p3.
 The ``MITRE ATTACK Flow Detector`` requires a CPU-based instance type.

 .. note::
     To check for the supported and recommended instance type.
 On the AWS marketplace model product page, scroll down to the ``Pricing`` section and click on ``Model Batch Transform`` under ``Software Pricing``.